How to Explain Respect to a Child | Children's Bureau

 Show Don’t Tell

-Be Mindful About How You Communicate.
-Anger Management is a character trait parents try to teach their children, but it is often the parents who react to children out of anger without thinking and taking the time to get themselves into a calmer state.
+Parents try to teach their children anger management, but they often react to children out of anger without thinking and need to take the time to calm down.
 Next time your children do something that upsets you, take a minute to breathe and calm yourself before reacting.

-Teach Respect For Yourself
+Teach Respect for Yourself

 Related Articles